Meet Our Affiliates

 Kristy Matsuda

-Kristy N. Matsuda is a Research Specialist at the Center for Evidence-Based Corrections at the University of California, Irvine.
+Kristy N. Matsuda is an affiliate of the Center for Evidence-Based Corrections at the University of California, Irvine.
 She received her Ph.D. in Criminology, Law and Society at the University of California, Irvine in 2009.
 Her dissertation examined the impact of housing young offenders in state-run juvenile correctional facilities and adult prisons on their future recommitment.
 Her doctoral research was funded by the National Institute of Justice Graduate Research Fellowship.
 Dr. Matsuda then joined the Department of Criminology and Criminal Justice at the University of Missouri – St. Louis (UMSL) as an Assistant Research Professor.
 At UMSL she was part of the team conducting the National Evaluation of the Gang Resistance Education and Training (G.R.E.A.T.)
 Program.
 Dr. Matsuda’s broad research interests include juvenile and adult corrections, earned discharge from parole, gangs, and program evaluation.

 Email: knmatsud@uci.edu